turingschool-examples/bee_technical_challenge/readme.md

 ## Rails API Consumption

 The `nearest-fuel-station` directory includes a Rails app with some starter code and a signle passing test.

+This challenge will use information from the National Renewable Energy Laboratory.
+Sign up for an API key [here](https://developer.nrel.gov/signup/).
+If you have any trouble obtaining an API key, please let us know.

-Update the application based on the user story below.
+Once you have your API key, update the application based on the user story below.

 ```
 As a user